Probing the Solar System for Dark Matter Using the Sagnac Effect: Introduction

 In 1913, French physicist Georges Sagnac conducted a groundbreaking experiment that verified the existence of light interference on a rotating platform.
 His setup involved splitting a beam of light into two paths using a semi-silvered mirror \cite{Sagnac}.
 These beams traveled along the platform's perimeter in opposite directions, one favoring and the other opposing the platform's rotation.
 Upon returning to the source, the beams exhibited a time difference due to their differing paths, resulting in a measurable phase shift in the light evidenced by interference fringe patterns.

 Sagnac's experiment aimed to explain various optical phenomena within a specific theoretical framework, including the Fresnel-Fizeau experiment that demonstrated the drag of light in a moving medium.
 Interestingly, around 1910, the prevailing paradigm held onto the concept of absolute space and its associated hypothetical medium for light propagation, the ether.
-According to Sagnac, the effect he had discovered corroborated this concept and refuted Einstein's Relativity\cite{ruggiero2015sagnac}.
-Ironically, the Sagnac device, initially conceived to disprove special relativity, is now a key tool in testing general relativity and even its extensions\cite{turimov2023propagation,karimov2018,benedetto2019,iovane2020,feleppa2021,bezerra2022}.
+According to Sagnac, the effect he had discovered corroborated this concept and refuted Einstein's Relativity \cite{ruggiero2015sagnac}.
+Ironically, the Sagnac device, initially conceived to disprove special relativity, is now a key tool in testing general relativity and even its extensions \cite{tartaglia1998,Nandi:2000xt,Nandi2002,ruggiero2005,Sultana:2013apa,turimov2023propagation,karimov2018,benedetto2019,iovane2020,feleppa2021,Ziaie:2022zmz}.
 Since its discovery, the Sagnac effect has been extensively studied and found to have numerous crucial applications in various fields.
 Examples include fiber optic gyroscopes used in navigation systems for airplanes, ships, and missiles, and ring laser gyroscopes employed to measure Earth's rotation.
+However, it is important to note that experiments by Wang et al. \cite{Aipin} have raised questions about the pivotal role of rotation in the Sagnac effect, suggesting that the origin of the Sagnac delay appears to be different, as indicated in reference \cite{Bhadra}.

+The Sagnac effect results in a proper time difference between two observers moving in opposite directions along closed paths, and has been validated through atomic clocks flown around the Earth.
+Inspired by this, the authors of Ref. \cite{Hush} introduce a novel interferometer that utilizes a single atomic clock, which would significantly simplify the task of measuring the effect, especially over large distances.
+In this configuration, the Sagnac effect manifests as a phase shift between trapped atoms in different internal states after they are transported along closed paths without free propagation.
+This approach leverages the precision of atomic transitions to detect phase shifts induced by the Sagnac effect, offering valuable insights into the influences of rotation, gravity, and, particularly, dark matter on quantum systems, which is of interest in our study.